nathanialf/React-Portfolio/README.md

 - Geolocation difference "2,000 miles away" next to the San Francisco `title`
 - Make link buttons better.
 Kinda plain at the moment.

+### Additional page ideas
+- Photography portfolio
+- Blog if I have something to write about
+  - Blog will be the example I follow so that will be in a feature branch

 ## How to build/run

 ```